- Do you need a biscuit joiner?

 #1 For those dedicated to Festool

-The Festool 574432 is a little pricy but has an easy-to-use depth control that allows for fast and accurate adjustment to any of five mortising depth stops.
-It has a pivoting fence that allows cutting angled mortises, with a range of 0° to 90°.
+The Festool 574432 is a little pricey but employs an easy-to-use depth control that helps in fast and accurate adjustment to any of five mortising depth stops.
+It is armed with a pivoting fence that facilitates cutting angled mortises, with a range of 0° to 90°.

-There are also positive stops for cutting at 22.5°, 45°, and 67.5°.
-There is a good range for adjusting the width of the mortise, making it easy to cut along panels seamlessly.
+Furthermore, there are positive stops for cutting at 22.5°, 45°, and 67.5°.
+There is a one-of-a-kind range for adjusting the width of the mortise, making it easy to cut along panels seamlessly.

 #1 For cordless convenience

-This system allows for constant monitoring and data exchange between the tool and the battery, preventing overloading, overheating, and over-discharging.
+This system is responsible for constant monitoring and data exchange between the tool and the battery, preventing overloading, overheating, and over-discharging.
 Click the link to find out more.

 When to use a biscuit joiner?